-Technology is a truly wonderful thing.
-It makes the world smaller, connects people and helps create communities - but are we getting too much of it?
+Technology is a wonderful thing.
+It makes the world smaller, connects people and helps build communities - but are we getting too much of it?
 And if so, how do we cut back?
-In this guest blog, Tess Agnew, asks the experts for their tips to help us unplug and unwind.
+Freelance contributor, Tess Agnew, asks the experts for their tips to help us unplug and unwind.

 When you hear the word self-care, what do you think of?
 Eating a diet full of nutritious, healthy food or time out from your day to meditate or exercise?
-Giving yourself permission to leave the to do list until tomorrow so you can finish watching your favourite programme, or booking yourself a relaxing spa day?
+Giving yourself permission to leave the housework until tomorrow so you can finish watching your favourite programme, or booking yourself a relaxing spa day?

 Fitting in exercise around a busy lifestyle can be hard work, but it doesn't have to be - it's just about knowing how to get the most out of your workouts and pushing yourself when you do.
 The good news is you don't need an expensive gym membership and lots of equipment to get fitter, healthier and leaner.
 All you need is a spare 20 minutes, some space to jump around (enough for a yoga mat bare minimum), and some motivation.